Day 3 of my 12-day Rail Europe tour: Strasbourg

 I declare Strasbourg to be quite possibly the most picturesque city in all of Europe!
 Read on to see why.

-It’s right over here on the French/German border and seems to have been architecturally designed with the best of both.
-Around every corner is yet another photo op, geraniums are out in force, but the wobbly cobblestoned streets and squares are not designed for stiletto-wearing tourists.
+Around every corner is yet another photo op, geraniums are out in force, but the wobbly cobblestoned streets and squares are not designed for stiletto-wearing tourists!

 Strasbourg is the capital of the Alsace and is the seat of the European Court of Human Rights, European Parliament and many other governing bodies.
-A kiwi or Aussie can be forgiven for twirling in circles with their jaw open at the history.
-It was permanently settled over 3000 years ago.
+A Kiwi or Aussie can be forgiven for twirling in circles with their jaw open at the history of this place.
+It was permanently settled over 3000 years ago!

-The UNESCO protected historic centre is full of old-as buildings and wrapped by the Ill River.
-A boat tour around it means passing through locks and under the Bridge of Torture where you’ll hear about evil murderers who were sewn into sacks and dropped alive into the water and where petty thieves and women of ill repute were put in cages and dunked into the raw waste outlet from the butchery beside the bridge.
+The UNESCO protected historic centre is full of old buildings and encircled by the Ile River.
+Take a boat tour around it, passing through locks and under the Bridge of Torture where you’ll hear about evil murderers who were sewn into sacks and dropped alive into the water, and where petty thieves and women of ill repute were put in cages and dunked into the raw waste outlet from the butchery beside the bridge.

 I stumbled upon this flea market the next morning (we only had 1 night) and if French antiques is your thing you’d get a little adrenalin rush here.